2025. Restive Regions: Sequential Complementarity of Repression and Cooptation in Authoritarian Survival. Forthcoming in Comparative Politics.

 Autocratization in an Age of Digitalization (Job Market Paper)

-Sacred Manipulations: Strategic Deployment of Mosques in Turkey
+Sacred Manipulations: Strategic Deployment of Mosques in Turkey - Under Review

 What political motivations underlie mosque construction in authoritarian regimes?
 To explore this question, I leverage a unique dataset that meticulously tracks the annual issuance of construction and occupancy permits for mosques in Turkey, including information on their funding sources.
 Using a regression discontinuity design, I present evidence that the central government strategically prioritizes mosque construction in electorally competitive opposition districts over competitive incumbent districts.
 This targeted pattern, however, is absent for mosques funded by municipalities or private entities.
 Crucially, mosque presence provides electoral advantages to President Erdoğan’s party by both persuading religious voters and reducing opposition turnout.
 These findings illuminate how sacred spaces, such as mosques, can be co-opted as instruments of propaganda to advance autocrats' political agendas.

-Education as a Contentious Public Good: Evidence from Religious Schooling in Turkey (with Kristin Fabbe and Amaney Jamal)
+Education as a Contentious Public Good: Evidence from Religious Schooling in Turkey (with Kristin Fabbe and Amaney Jamal) - Under Review

 Do the electoral calculations of autocrats in competitive authoritarian regimes shape the distribution of potentially contentious public goods, such as education?
 If so, how are such public goods targeted and do they lead to attitudinal changes in the autocrat's favor?
 We offer a set of hypotheses linking autocrats' political strategies to the distribution of educational resources and also theorize their impact.
 We test our theoretical predictions in the case of Turkey, analyzing how the Justice and Development Party (AKP) regime has distributed a particularly contentious form of religious public schooling--imam hatip middle schools--across competitive municipalities.
 Using a regression discontinuity design to account for endogeneity issues, we show that, among municipalities with a high degree of electoral competition, the AKP disproportionately distributes religious middle schools to opposition-controlled districts after the 2014 municipal elections.
 We also find suggestive evidence of changed norms and beliefs in these areas.
 Specifically, Turkish municipalities targeted with an increase in religious middle schools exhibit increased demand for subsequent religious education, greater youth identification with religious values and dress-codes, and diminished youth support for secular parties.
 The paper contributes to the literature on distributive and authoritarian politics by demonstrating that the provision of contentious public goods under competitive authoritarian regimes can follow a distinct "indoctrination" logic and that such a strategy can successfully shift societal norms in the autocrat's favor.